 Supervise your child’s work until you are sure that he or she can mow safely alone.

 No matter who is mowing, precautions need to be taken to protect younger children.
-Following are ways to keep young kids from being injured by lawn mowers:
+Here are ways to keep young kids from being injured by lawn mowers:

 Pay attention to where children are while the lawn is being mowed.
-Do not allow them near the area being worked on.
+Don't allow them near the area being worked on.
 Keep children younger than 6 years old indoors while mowing is being done.

 Never let anyone, including a child, ride as a passenger on a riding mower.
 Lawn mowers are made to carry one person only.
-Also, do not allow children to be towed behind the mower in a cart or trailer.
+Also, don't let children be towed behind the mower in a cart or trailer.

 Teach kids that the lawn mower is not a toy.
 They should not play with it or sit on it, even when it is turned off and in storage.